 Before you begin video editing, learning the basics will provide a foundation for which your future self will thank you.
 The internet hosts a vast array of information and tutorials on any subject, video editing being one such subject.
 A brief search around YouTube will net hours and hours worth of free video editing tutorials in video format to boot.

-2. Find the best video editor for you
+2. Find the best video editing software for you

 Our next video editing tip is to find the video editor that best fits you.
 There is a wide variety of editing suites on the market, with some being more suitable for specific tasks or preferences than others.
 Arguably, this video editing tip is the most important one.
 You’ll be spending a lot of time with your chosen editing software, and you want to work with it rather than against it.
 To that end, what should you look for in video editing software?